eventhorizontelescope/kubernetes-examples/eval/README.md

 This allows k8s to scale to thousands of pods.

 ## Step 1.
-Setting up Google Cloud Storage Bucket and Access
+Setting up Google Cloud Storage Bucket

-On ng-eht-cloud, both storage and service accounts are set up for you.
+On ng-eht-cloud, the storage is set up for you.
 You may skip this step if you want to work on data on ng-eht-cloud.

 We first setup a Google Cloud Storage Bucket to stage the input and